IT-HUSET/spring-boot-lab1/README.md

 </dependency>
 ```
 1. From the previous step you can see that several dependencies was pulled in.
 The versions are defined in the parent POM.
-To update a Spring Boot application, you only need to update the version inthe `<parent></parent>` element.
+To update a Spring Boot application, you only need to update the version in the `<parent></parent>` element.
 1. Now time for the application entrypoint.
 Open `Application.java`and add three annotations to it:
 ```
 @Configuration